Abkhazia–Venezuela relations

 Abkhazia–Venezuela relations refers to bilateral relations between the breakaway Republic of Abkhazia and Venezuela.
 Venezuela recognised Abkhazia, along with South Ossetia, on 10 September 2009, almost ten years after the country declared independence from Georgia in 1999.
 Venezuela was the third state to recognise Abkhazia and South Ossetia, after Russia and Nicaragua.

-During the 2019 Venezuelan presidential crisis, Interim President Juan Guaidó seeks to withdraw the recognition of Abkhazia and South Ossetia and improve relations with Georgia once a new government is created.
+During the 2019 Venezuelan presidential crisis, Interim President Juan Guaidó sought to withdraw the recognition of Abkhazia and South Ossetia and improve relations with Georgia once a new government was created.

 Recognition by Venezuela of Abkhazia's independence

 Venezuelan President Hugo Chávez announced that his government recognised Abkhazia and South Ossetia when he was hosted by Russian President Dmitry Medvedev in Moscow.
 Chávez also announced that formal diplomatic relations would be established with both republics.

 Relations between Abkhazia and Venezuela had already been good before recognition.
 Deputy of the National Assembly of Venezuela Luis Tascón Gutiérrez visited Abkhazia in November 2006 and declared that Abkhazia had friends in Venezuela and that Venezuela would support its quest for independence.
 President Chávez also defended Russia's recognition of Abkhazia and South Ossetia in August 2008, stating "Russia has recognized the independence of Abkhazia and South Ossetia.
 We support Russia.
 Russia is right and is defending its interests."

 Following the announcement of recognition, Abkhazian President Sergei Bagapsh responded: "We have always looked to Venezuela and some other Latin American countries with hope.
 An Abkhazian delegation is now in Caracas after visiting Cuba and Nicaragua, where they received a warm welcome and support."
 The Georgian Foreign Ministry condemned the decision by the Venezuelan government, referring to President Chávez as a "dictator" in an official statement made later on the same day.